Sequences

 val ints : int -> int Seq.t = <fun>

-As a fun fact, one should observe map over sequences can be implemented using Seq.unfold.
+As a fun fact, we can observe that a map over sequences can be implemented using Seq.unfold.
 Here is how to write it:

 # let map f = Seq.unfold (fun seq -> seq |> Seq.uncons |> Option.map (fun (x, seq) -> (f x, seq)));;